Foundation Year (Year 0):

 Please note: The following entry requirements relate to September 2017 entry and use the new UCAS tariff.
 Please refer to our Entry Requirements for further information on the new tariff, or contact Admissions if you have any questions.

-Five GCSE passes including English Language and Mathematics at grade C or above (grade 4 or above for applicants holding newly reformed GCSEs in England), plus one of the following:
+Five GCSE passes including English Language and Mathematics at grade C or above (grade 4 or above for applicants holding newly reformed GCSEs in England), plus 112 points from at least 3 A levels (or equivalent) Typical offers may include:

 112 points from at least 3 A levels to include grades CC; Welsh Baccalaureate Advanced Diploma considered as the third subject